jyuan5/CheesyBusiness/README.md

 Check if the current position is a wall.

 If not, invoke the recursive abstraction:
-- determine the next possible cardinal direction with a stepping stone
 - DropA wall on the current position of the explorer
 - move one step in the next possible cardinal direction
 - invoke the recursive step